smhigley/11ty-site/writing/focus-navigation-start-point.md

 There is no mention in the spec of using focus-nav-start-point to handle keyboard navigation when the currently focused element is hidden or removed from the DOM.
 Despite the lack of official sanction, this behavior seems to be increasingly relied upon by web developers when closing open dialogs, dropdowns, accordions, or any other toggleable region.
 This conflicts with the prevailing wisdom that when removing a focused element from the DOM, an author must manually set focus on another (logical) node.
 However, if browsers save focus-navigation-starts-here-point where the removed element used to be, keyboard navigation seems to work fine even if focus is not handled.

-As of writing, the following browsers have copied Chrome's behavior and set the sequential focus navigation starting point when the currently focused element is removed or hidden:
+As of writing, the following browsers match Chrome's behavior and set the sequential focus navigation starting point when the currently focused element is removed or hidden:
 * Chrome
 * Safari
 * Firefox